grossamos/homepage/content/projects/home_cluster.md

 ## Registry
 From time to time however, it might get boring to just publish other peoples apps.
 We want to be able to publish our own.
-This is where hosting a docker registry comes into play.
+This is where hosting a private docker registry comes into play.
 Obviously building or importing images on your remote machine is also an option, but it's less clean.

 First things first, you have to generate a password for your registry: